We Analyzed the Future Direction of Blue Apron Holdings Inc. (APRN), Here is What We Found

-Blue Apron Holdings Inc. (NYSE:APRN) went down by -14.04% from its latest closing price compared to the recent 1-year high of $12.76.
-The company’s stock price has collected -13.03% of loss in the last five trading sessions.
-The Wall Street Journal reported on 09/29/22 that Blue Apron CFO Randy Greben Resigns
+Blue Apron Holdings Inc. (NYSE:APRN) went down by -15.46% from its latest closing price compared to the recent 1-year high of $12.76.
+The company’s stock price has collected -27.39% of loss in the last five trading sessions.
+The Wall Street Journal reported 9 hours ago that Blue Apron Withdraws Revenue Target

 Is It Worth Investing in Blue Apron Holdings Inc. (NYSE :APRN) Right Now?